 CPA is primarily a sea kayaking club.
 We are not an outfitter and as such we do not sell, rent, or otherwise supply boats or equipment.
-All trips and events are run by volunteers and are at cost (for space rental, launch fees, campsites, etc.).
+All trips and events are run by volunteers and are either free or run at cost (for space rental, launch fees, campsites, etc.).

 The minimum safety gear for participating in a club trip and other official events are as follows: